Environmental & Land Use

 We have developed a program of environmental audits for clients who desire a legal review of their operations and practices to determine compliance with federal and state laws.
 This program includes procedures, checklists, information requests, and letters that are designed to allow us to efficiently review legal compliance and make recommendations.

 If a regulatory agency initiates an enforcement action, we help clients obtain an efficient and effective resolution.

 Everyday commercial and residential activity generates waste.
-The management of this waste is highly regulated and often scrutinized by the public and third party groups.
-We routinely assist clients who manage waste, whether solid or hazardous, with facility permitting, compliance, and, when necessary, defense of their permits.
+The management of this waste is highly regulated and often scrutinized by the public and third-party groups.
+We routinely assist clients that manage waste, whether solid or hazardous, with facility permitting, compliance, and, when necessary, defense of their permits.

 View our Representative Matters for Counseling

 Contaminated or potentially contaminated properties present risks and opportunities.
 We work with both buyers and sellers to identify and minimize the former and maximize the latter.
 We have experience providing a range of services associated with contaminated property and brownfields redevelopment, including: